Lauro199471/ROS_Tutorial/README.md

 # ROS_Tutorial
-This tutorial is created by Lauro Cabral
+This tutorial/Notes is created/and for Lauro Cabral

 ## ROS Spec
 **OS**: Ubuntu 16.04